roopesh-jsp/application-tracker-for-students/readme.md

-# student registration and application tracker
+# Student registration and application tracker

 this was a small project in whic students can register with their email id and fill appliction forms and track their application status.